ajiechandraa/Devil-Advocate-Web/README.md

 export LLM_CHAT_MODEL="meta-llama/llama-3-8b-instruct"
 ```

-## Prompt Example

-- Can you speak Bahasa Indonesia?
-- When your training data cutoff?

-## References

 This project is fork of this original [nano-jarvis](https://github.com/ariya/nano-jarvis) project created by [Ariya Hidayat](https://github.com/ariya) and modified so it's suitable for this workshop.
 ![Screenshot](nano-jarvis.png)